Schedule a Tour (208) 806-2880 Now Enrolling K-8 For 2022/2023

 • Manages student behavior for the purpose of providing a safe and optimal learning environment.

-• Assists other personnel as required, for the purpose of supporting them in the completion of their work activities.
+• Assists other personnel as may be required for the purpose of supporting them in the completion of their work activities.

 • Participates in various meetings (e.g. individual education plan meetings, conferences, in-service training, site meetings, etc.) for the purpose of receiving and/or providing information and/or meeting credential requirements.